-Almost a year after the western release of Persona 5 Royale and four from the original title, the Phantom Thieves are back on our consoles with Persona 5 Strikers.
+Almost a year after the western release of Persona 5 Royale and four from the original title, the Phantom Thieves are back on our consoles with Character 5 Strikers.
 Did the musou drift of this sequel know how to steal our hearts?

 Persona 5 Strikers ranks temporally a few months after the Persona 5 finale, totally ignoring the events of the Royale version as the two titles were developed almost simultaneously.
 Joker prepares to enjoy his summer vacation by returning to Tokyo but, once he rejoins the rest of the Phantom Thieves, things take an unexpected turn.
 The plot of this real sequel once again sees the cognitive plane as the protagonist, but in a different way than seen in the original title.
 If in the award-winning Jrpg our heroes were called to complete the Palaces to steal the hearts of the wicked, here Joker & Co. must infiltrate the Prisons, manifestations of the evil of the villains on duty - called Monarchs - which cover entire Japanese cities.